Contemplative Prayer and Meditation

 Some people can set aside a house corner, with a cross or icon, candle, flowers.
 You might be able to use a local chapel or church.
 The garden may suit, if there is a summer house for wet days!

 When you seek a time for contemplation consider what time of day will fit in both with your own life, and that of your family, and also the times you are alert enough.
 Are two shorter times more practicable than one longer time?
 It can be helpful to have a timer to set – possibly an alarm on your watch if it is not too loud, or a kitchen timer in a cupboard, so that you can hear it go off but it doesn’t make you jump.

-Ideally personal and group contemplative prayer should complement and enhance each other.
+Words of warning.
 In contemplation we give the initiative to God.
 We are there, for that time, just to be with God.
 God may interact with us in whatever way he/she chooses — but we should not expect anything.
 Many times we may feel that nothing is happening, that it is all a waste of time, but often we do receive something — and it may be quite amazing.
 Whatever happens, we should be thankful, and persevere.
 Human beings (beings, not doings!) are naturally impatient but all things happen in God’s time, not ours.
-Occasionally emotions, fears, regrets, anger etc. may surface during or after the silence, sometimes very strongly.
-If this does happen it can be very helpful to have a good Christian friend or pastor available with whom you can talk, pray, share.

-Silence is not easy for some
+Silence is not easy for some.

 Many people are unused to silence – finding it scary, unsettling, even threatening.
 Some people have encountered silence as a threat, or as a punishment.
 They may at some time have endured hate-filled or angry or terrifying silences.
-For some people meditation / contemplation is very challenging, but it can also be very rewarding if they persevere.

 Gathered Silence

 Sharing prayerful silence with a like-minded group can be both encouraging and strengthening.
-The whole group benefit when different people lead in and out of the silence, bringing their own insights and ideas.
-There can develop an intensity and depth to the silence that is not describable, but can only be experienced and shared.
+The whole group benefit when different people lead in and out of the silence, bringing their own